inflamesolutionsltd/php-dev-coding-test/README.md

    - Push your branches to your forked repository.
 5. When done, create a **Pull Request (PR)** to the main branch of this repository.

+## Local Testing Requirement (Mandatory)
+Before submitting your Pull Request, you MUST:

+1. Run the project locally.
+2. Ensure there are no PHP errors or UI issues.
+3. Test the database connection and CRUD operations.
+4. Verify Laravel API endpoints using Postman.
+5. Take a screenshot of the working application (UI or Postman response).
+6. Include this screenshot in a folder named `/test-proof/` in your branch.

+Your PR will not be reviewed if:
+- It does not run locally.
+- No screenshot or test-proof is provided.

 ---

 ## 🛠 Requirements